About

 Her current project The Disappointed Tourist, for which she has been painting lost sites suggested by members of the public, has formed the centerpiece of a traveling survey show that has been exhibited at the Butler Gallery (Ireland), Laznia Centre for Contemporary Art (Poland), Museum der Moderne Salzburg (Austria) and Turner Contemporary (UK).
 The exhibition at Turner Contemporary was selected by Frieze as one of the five best institutional shows in the UK in 2021.
 The Disappointed Tourist will be shown at the Chicago Architecture Center next fall and will be part of an upcoming survey show at UCF Contemporary Art Museum (Tampa, FL) in 2026.

 This year she has also been working on a new project The Utopia Machine, currently on view at the Los Angeles Central Library Getty Gallery, for which she is painting fictional patent drawings based on utopias submitted by library patrons and other members of the public.
-Her new outdoor installation Winter in the Summer House will be on view at artist Frederick Church’s Olana estate next summer.
+Her new outdoor installation Winter in the Summer House, supported by a NYSCA grant, will be on view at artist Frederick Church’s Olana estate next summer.

 Harvey has exhibited extensively in the U.S. and internationally.
 Her work was included in the 2008 Whitney Biennial.
 Solo museum exhibitions (other than her recent traveling survey show) have included the Barnes Foundation (Philadelphia), the Groeninge Museum (Belgium), the Corcoran Gallery of Art (Washington DC), the Bass (Miami Beach), the Center for Contemporary Art (Warsaw, Poland), the Pennsylvania Academy (Philadelphia) and the Whitney Museum at Altria (New York).
 Her work has been included in group shows at the Vienna Secession, the Gwangju Biennial, the Brooklyn Museum, PS1 Contemporary Art Center, the Seattle Art Museum, the Sculpture Center (NY), the Queens Museum, the Princeton University Art Museum, the Prague Biennial, Turner Contemporary (UK), SMAK (Belgium), Arnolfini (UK), Museum Kurhaus Kleve, Contemporary Jewish Museum (San Francisco), Pinokothek der Moderne (Munich), among others.